We do not keep regular office hours. The best way to contact us is to:

 - Shoes:

-For Contemporary, jazz or modern shoes; ballet shoes are ok for Level 1.
+For Contemporary, jazz or modern shoes; ballet shoes are ok for Beginning and Level 1.

 For Tap, tap shoes (we have loaner shoes available).